 Tasks that can trigger scaling rules, such as the scheduled task or CloudMonitor alarm task.

 The time Auto Scaling waited for the previous scaling activity to complete before resuming scaling activities.

 - A scaling group includes settings of scaling configuration, scaling rules, and scaling activities.

 - Scaling configuration, scaling rules, and scaling activities are associated with the lifecycle management of a scaling group.
 Deleting the scaling group also deletes the associated scaling configuration, scaling rules, and scaling activities.

 - Scaling trigger tasks include scheduled tasks and CloudMonitor alarm tasks.

 - Scheduled tasks are independent of the scaling group.
-Deleting the scaling group will not delete the scheduled tasks.
+Deleting the scaling group does not lead to the deletion the scheduled tasks.

 - CloudMonitor alarm tasks are independent of the scaling group.
-Deleting the scaling group does not delete the CloudMonitor alarm tasks.
+Deleting the scaling group does not lead to the deletion of the CloudMonitor alarm tasks.